Getting excited about your December Koh Samui trip? Ready to eat? And eat and eat?

 It’s a hectic time of year, but packing is the final step before nothing but gluttony and lazy days.
 For a massive head-start, see:

-Koh Samui weather in December
+Koh Samui December weather

 Does it rain on Koh Samui in December?